-Rosedale teachers get to know their learners, provide rich, descriptive feedback and assess student contributions and products AS, FOR and OF learning through digital technologies.
+Teachers at Rosedale Academy get to know their learners, provide rich, descriptive feedback and assess student contributions and products AS, FOR and OF learning through digital technologies.
 They enable rapid feedback and communication at any time without borders in our global community.

-Tool Use Benefit Discussion forums Whole class discussion (written) Creates a record of each student's contributions Group activities Small group collaboration and discussion (written) Encourages student participation; creates a record Live Skype sessions Toronto teacher leads the lesson with students as a class Observations of whole class and individual students VoiceThread Whole Class Discussion Voice Response Presentation Socratic Instruction Creates a foundation for rich interactive oral language activities Databases Students upload words, phrases, files, surveys, etc. to the database for peer assessment, presentation, or research.
-Student-centered data, peer assessment (as learning).
-Glossary Vocabulary reference and recording Allows students to reference key course vocabulary and make contributions to help other students Dynamic Lists Allows students to brainstorm Quick and live updates.
-Can be Or together by adding words/phrases used like a live chat with all Brainstorming Lists to a list or lists that dynamically students.
-Allows for peer Image Centies / Beenense adds student contributions Students write captions for / assessment as learning.
-Enhances thinking skills and allows Image Caption / Response Responses to images and the image is shared with all students for peer assessment as learning Workshop Students submit work for peer assessment to Moodle.
-Peers assess each others' work based on rubrics, etc. Promotes assessment as learning Peer Teaching Students research a given topic and share their findings and opinions with other students.
-Fosters discussion between students and allows for content to be learned and expressed from a student perspective Padlet Bulletin board activities showing content found around the internet Allows a space for collaborative research for students and an opportunity to share ideas and resources Thinglink Annotation of images and text Allows students to comment and annotate text to improve critical reading skills and complete activities Journals Small group discussions using problem solving Improves students' critical inquiry, and reflective thinking skills about the concepts learned.
+Tool Use Benefit Discussion forums Whole class discussion (written) Creates a record of each student's contributions Group activities Small group collaboration and discussion (written) Encourages student participation; creates a record Live Skype sessions Toronto teacher leads the lesson with students as a class Observations of whole class and individual students Databases Students upload words, phrases, files, surveys, etc. to the database for peer assessment, presentation, or research Student-centered data, peer assessment (as learning) Glossary Vocabulary reference and recording Allows students to reference key course vocabulary and make contributions to help other students Workshop Students submit work for peer assessment to Moodle.
+Peers assess each others work based on rubrics, etc. Promotes assessment as learning Peer Teaching Students research a given topic and share their findings and opinions with other students.
+Fosters discussion between students and allows for content to be learned and expressed from a student perspective Padlet Bulletin board activities showing content found around the internet Allows a space for collaborative research for students and an opportunity to share ideas and resources Thinglink Annotation of images and text Allows students to comment and annotate text to improve critical reading skills and complete activities Journals Small group discussions using problem solving Improves students' critical inquiry, and reflective thinking skills about the concepts learned within the course